Sensitivity to sub-GeV dark matter from cosmic-ray scattering with very-high-energy gamma-ray observatories: Statistical analysis framework

 with $\textrm{Pois}[\lambda,n] = e^{-\lambda}\lambda^n/n!$. $N^{\rm ON}_{ij}$ and $N^{\rm OFF}_{ij}$ are the number of measured events in the ON and OFF regions, respectively, in the spectral bin $i$ and the spatial bin $j$. $N^S_{ij} + N^B_{ij}$ and $\bar{N}^S_{ij} + \bar{N}^B_{ij}$ denote the expected numbers of events in the signal and background regions, respectively.
 The background is assumed to be measured from extragalactic blank-field observations or computed from Monte Carlo simulations (see Sec.~\ref{sec:observatories}) such that $\bar{N}^S_{ij}$ can be considered negligible compared to $N^S_{ij}$.

 The full likelihood function is given by the product of the likelihood functions (Eq.~(\ref{eq:likelihood})) over all spatial and energy bins.
-The remaining nuisance parameter is the background rate and it is estimated by maximization of the profile likelihood.
+The remaining nuisance parameter is the background rate, and it is estimated by maximization of the profile likelihood.
 Therefore, the likelihood will depend only on the DM particle properties, which are parameterized here by $\sigma^{\rm inel}_{\rm p\chi}$ and m$_{\chi}$.
-For a given DM mass m$_{\chi}$, the likelihood is then used to define the log-likelihood ratio test statistic (TS) for setting upper limits such as
+For a given DM mass m$_{\chi}$, the likelihood is then used to define the log-likelihood ratio test statistic (TS) for setting upper limits, such as

-where $\widehat{\sigma^{\rm inel}_{\rm p\chi}}$ corresponds to the value of the inelastic cross section which maximizes the likelihood for a given $m_{\chi}$.
+where $\widehat{\sigma^{\rm inel}_{\rm p\chi}}$ corresponds to the value of the inelastic cross-section which maximizes the likelihood for a given $m_{\chi}$.
 In the large-statistics limit, this TS follows a $\chi^2$ distribution with a one degree of freedom.
-Assuming this limit holds, we can set one-sided 95\% upper limits on $\sigma^{\rm inel}_{\rm p\chi}$ by solving Eq.~(\ref{eq:TS}) for the cross section above the best fit where TS = 2.71.
+Assuming this limit holds, we can set one-sided 95\% upper limits on $\sigma^{\rm inel}_{\rm p\chi}$ by solving Eq.~(\ref{eq:TS}) for the cross-section above the best fit, where TS = 2.71.
 This is the procedure we use in the following to compute our limits.

 The mean expected upper limits and confidence intervals can be computed by applying the above-mentioned procedure to a large number of Monte Carlo realizations of mock datasets of $N^{\rm ON}_{ij}$ and $N^{\rm OFF}_{ij}$ and analyzing the distribution of the obtained limits.
 This procedure is largely used in IACT analyses, and in particular in H.E.S.S.~\cite{Abdallah:2016ygi,Abdallah:2018qtu,HESS:2022ygk}.
 However, in order to avoid the computational intensive generation of datasets, one can take the mean expected background as a single `representation' of the dataset, known as the \textit{Asimov dataset}~\cite{Cowan:2011an}, in order to compute the mean expected sensitivity.
 The Asimov procedure can be also used to compute the $N$-sigma containment interval~\cite{Cowan:2011an} from ${\rm TS} = (\Phi^{-1}[0.95] \pm N)^2$, where $\Phi^{-1}$ is the inverse of the cumulative distribution function of a normal distribution with mean $\mu=0$ and standard deviation $\sigma=1$.
 We will use the Asimov procedure throughout this work for the derivation of the mean expected limits together with their 1$\sigma$ and 2$\sigma$ containment bands.
 Figure~\ref{fig:TS} shows the TS profile obtained for the different observatories as a function of the free parameter $\sigma^{\rm inel}_{\rm p\chi}$ for a given DM mass of 1 MeV and a NFW DM density distribution profile for the MW.